Lower-bounding entanglement with nonlocality in a general Bell's scenario: Supplementary note 3. Examples for bounding trace-distance entanglement

-{which} tends to the exact value of trace-distance measure of entanglement of {$n$-}partite GHZ state in the case of infinite $n$. {I}n all the examples above{, the estimation for} other relevant entanglement measures, e.g., $E_{\operatorname{Tr}}$, $\tilde E_{\operatorname{G}}$, and $ E_{\operatorname{rob}}$ {can be obtained similarly} via Theorem~2.
+where the lower bound tends to the exact value of trace-distance entanglement of {$n$-}partite GHZ state in the case of infinite $n$.

-As the second example{,} we consider a bipartite scenario and show that bound entanglement, albeit very weak and can not be detected {by} negativity~\cite{PhysRevLett.111.030501}, still allows for a {DI} quantification with our approach.
-Let us consider a scenario due to Yu and Oh, in which, {the party} Alice performs $d$ dichotomic measurements labeled with $\{0, 1, 2,\ldots d-1\}$ while {another party} Bob performs only two measurements with the first one, labeled with 0, being dichotomic and the second one, labeled with 1, having $d$ outcomes.
+By the second example, we lower-bound bound entanglement.
+Bound entanglement, albeit very weak and can not be detected by positive partial transposition criterion, can indeed violate Bell inequality thus still allowing for a device-independent quantification with our approach.
+Let us consider a Bell inequality due to Yu and Oh, in which, Alice performs $d$ dichotomic measurements labeled with $m_{1}\in \{0, 1, 2,\ldots d-1\}$ while Bob performs only two measurements with the first one, labeled with 0, being dichotomic and the second one, labeled with 1, having $d$ outcomes.
 For any local realistic model, it holds~\cite{bound}